 Failure to correct chromatic shift leads to incorrect conclusions.
 Furthermore, using the wrong calibration may even worsen the chromatic shifts rather than correcting them, and this therefore needs to be avoided.
 We have summarized the possible causes of failures, and their common solutions, in Table 2.
 To examine the cause of a failure, in the first place, it is necessary to visually check if the chromatic shift in the reference image is precisely corrected (protocol step 3.12).
 Most failures are due to the quality of the reference images and are easily remedied as per the descriptions in Table 2.
 Regarding to the quality of reference images, it is important to note that the accuracy of global alignment decreases if the entire field of view is not filled with the sample (Figure 7, Table 2).
-Compared to the good example in Figure 7A, the bad example in Figure 7B contains only three nuclear envelopes in the upper-left region, and Chromagnon failed to align a part of this image.
+Compared to the good example shown in Figure 7A, the bad example shown in Figure 7B contains only three nuclear envelopes in the upper-left region, and Chromagnon failed to align a part of this image.
 This is because the global alignment method of Chromagnon splits the field of view into four regions (Figure 7C) in order to measure the differences in rotation and magnification with high accuracy3.
 This method, if correctly operated, is one order more accurate than other linear methods such as the log polar transformation and simplex methods3.
 If any of the four regions are unavailable, then Chromagnon will switch to less effective linear methods.
-Therefore, for the best performance, the examples in Figure 7B and Figure 7C are undesirable, and the four regions should be filled with objects.
+Therefore, for the best performance, the examples shown in Figure 7B and Figure 7C are undesirable, and the four regions should be filled with objects.
 Users can check if any quadratic region of the field of view is unavailable for measurement by looking at the log file (“Chromagnon.log”; see protocol step 3.10).
 Fortunately, this problem can be easily overcome by averaging multiple biological calibration images or using local alignment for crosstalk or bright-field reference images (Table 2).
-Contrary to the case of failure to correct reference images, failure to correct the target images is difficult to find.
+Contrary to the case of failure to correct reference images, failure to correct target images is more difficult to identify.
 Because such failures arise due to differences in file formats, imaging conditions, imaging timings, imaging/alignment methods between the reference and target images (Table 2), users should always be careful when using reference images that are obtained in different conditions/timings from the target images.
 Some example images are available for testing (https://github.com/macronucleus/Chromagnon) to obtain concrete idea of the good and bad example images.

 [Place Table 2 and Figure 7 here]